lidia-k/PatternX-Duplicate-Finder/README.md

 # Duplicate Finder on Synthea Data with Graph Neural Networks

-The code lies in /GNN_on_FHIR directory.
+The code to run a duplicate finder for the Synthea Data is in /GNN_on_FHIR directory.

 ## Get Synthea Data